 The Indian government started a safeguard investigation for single mode optical fibres on September 23, 2019.
-On November 6, it released a preliminary finding, and the investigation authority recommended provisional measures with 25% additional tariffs for 200 days.
+On November 6, the investigating authority released a preliminary finding, and recommended imposition of 25% additional tariffs for 200 days.
+On August 21, 2020, the investigating authority published a final determination recommending the initiation of an additional 10% tariffs.

-As a background of the safeguard investigation, India referred to the global optical fibre oversupply and import restrictions imposed by other countries.
+As a background of the safeguard investigation, India referred to the global optical fibre overcapacity problem and import restrictions imposed by other countries.
 There is a room for debate on its inconsistency with "unforeseen developments" (generally interpreted as circumstances that could not be foreseen at the time of tariff concession negotiations, and that would cause changes in competitive relationship between domestic and imported products, such as technological innovation and changes in consumers' preference), which is one of the prerequisites for imposing a safeguard measure (GATT Article 19.1(a)).

-In addition, increase in imports under GATT Article 19.1(a) must be the effect of the obligations of the WTO Agreements (including tariff concession); however, there is no trace of examining this point in the preliminary finding.
+In addition, increase in imports under GATT Article 19.1(a) must be the effect of the obligations of the WTO Agreements (including tariff concession); however, there is no trace of examining this point in the final decision document.